bluesky/tutorials/README.md

 # Bluesky Tutorial

-This is a collection of tutorials on data acquisition and analysis using bluesky and scientific Python generally.
+This is a collection of tutorials on data acquisition and analysis using Bluesky and scientific Python generally.
 There are a couple ways to use it.

 * Try it in the interactive sandbox in the cloud at